-represented to be or is being offered fro sale with false, misleading or deceptive claims.
-(10) husbandry and dairying or aquaculture in its natural form, resulting from the growing, raising, cultivation, 2means any substance or material, not including apparatus or utensils, and not consumed as a picking, harvesting, collection or catching in the hands of a person other than a farmer or fisherman.
-(11) food ingredient by itself, used in the processing of raw materials, foods or its ingredients to fulfil a certain technological purpose during treatment or processing and which may result in the non-intentional but unavoidable presence of residues or derivatives in the final 2.
-Every food business operator shall follow such conditions and guidelines relating to food procedures as the Food Authority may specify by regulations.
-(6) product.
-(13) 3.
-If the Designated Officer has reasonable ground for believing that any food business operator has failed 3.
-In the event of an inspection being ordered, the registration shall be granted by the Registering Authority after being satisfied with the safety, hygiene and sanitary conditions of the premises as contained in Part II of to comply with any regulations to which this section applies, he may, by a notice served on that food business operator which in the FSS Act is referred to asNotice.
-[11] Schedule 4 within a period of days.
-(6) 4.
-All food importers, manufacturers, packers, labellers, re-labellers and re-packers must mandatorily file the Annual Returns with FSSAI in FORM (2) 4 ingredients mean vitamins, minerals, and amino acids as specified in Schedule I and Schedule II of Food Safety and Standards (Health Supplements, Nutraceuticals, Food for Special Dietary Use, Food for 5 means the foods which are specially processed or formulated to satisfy particular dietary Special Medical Purpose, Functional Food and Novel Food) Regulations, 2016.
-(11) requirements which exist because of a particular physical or physiological condition or specific diseases and 5 means an article of food for which standards have not been specified but is not unsafe.
-[5]
+misleading or deceptive claims.
+(10)

+2. means any substance or material, not including apparatus or utensils, and not consumed as a food ingredient by itself, used in the processing of raw materials, foods or its ingredients to fulfil a certain technological purpose during treatment or processing and which may result in the non-intentional but unavoidable presence of residues or derivatives in the final represented to be or is being offered fro sale with false, food means an article of food that is

+- 3. In the event of an inspection being ordered, the registration shall be granted by the Registering Authority after being satisfied with the safety, hygiene and sanitary conditions of the premises as contained in Part II of Schedule 4 within a period of days.
+[6] - 4.
+All food importers, manufacturers, packers, labellers, re-labellers and re-packers must mandatorily file the Annual Returns with FSSAI in FORM .
+[2] - 5. means the foods which are specially processed or formulated to satisfy particular dietary requirements which exist because of a particular physical or physiological condition or specific diseases and disorders and which are presented as such, wherein the composition of these foodstuffs must differ significantly from the composition of ordinary foods of comparable nature, if such ordinary foods exist, and may contain one or more of the specified Ingredients.
+[14]
-food means an article of food that is

-represented to be or is being offered fro sale with false,

-Answers for this may be sent to enewsletter.icsimysore@gmail.com.
-Winners' names and the answer shall be published in the next edition means an article of food, being a produce of agriculture or horticulture or animal alphabets in the answer word.